Sickle cell diseaseSickle cell anemia

 What is Sickle Cell Disease?

 Sickle cell disease is an inherited blood disorder in which the body produces abnormally shaped red blood cells.
 In sickle cell disease, the hemoglobin in red blood cells clumps together.
 This causes red blood cells to become stiff and C-shaped.
-These sickle cells block blood and oxygen flow in blood vessels.
+These sickle cells block blood flow in blood vessels.
 Sickle cells break down more rapidly than normal red blood cells, which results in anemia.

 What Causes Sickle Cell Disease?